We are a small family operation located in Fort Mohave Arizona.

 We also appreciate any donation and directly use it to purchase beehive boxes and equipment to care for the bees which then server our local community.

-Yes.
-We not only remove bees from within structures, but we provide a comprehensive service.
+π Yes.
+We not only remove bees from within structures, but in most cases we provide a comprehensive service which includes repairs and exclusion.
 Bees commonly colonize inside walls, eves and under roofs and floors.
 Bees can colonize any space and need less than a 1/4 inch opening to enter.

-Structural removal requires a cut-out or opening of the structure, removal of the bees, removal of as much comb as possible (an important step to avoid may other problems in the future), cleaning and treating the area with a natural bee repellent, in most cases provide repair of the area and finally we perform an exclusion of the original point or points of entry so you will not have problems in that same space again.
+Structural removal requires a cut-out or opening of the structure to access the hive, removal of the bees, removal of as much comb as possible (an important step to avoid may other problems in the future), and cleaning and treating the area with a natural bee repellent.
+In most cases we provide repair of the area and finally we perform an exclusion of the original point or points of entry so you will not have problems in that same space again.
 Please call to discuss your situation or text pictures.
+Generally speaking we provide start to finish service and when we leave all repairs are complete.

-No. Just a small family owned operation that is interested in helping others and solving your bee issues while helping to save the bees ;-)
+π¨βπ©βπ¦ No. Just a small family owned operation that is interested in helping others and solving your bee issues while practicing conservation and preservation whenever appropriate and possible.

 Again, every situation is a bit different but here is a general idea: